Babies and Toddlers, Children's Dental care

 After the cavity is filled, your child will still have numbness in the area where the cavity was filled.
 Depending on the level of sedation used, your child may also still feel sleepy for a short period of time after.

 “It’s important to watch your child after the procedure, and pay close attention to keep him or her from biting the inside of their mouth,” says Dr. Nanna.

 “Because the mouth will be numb, your child won’t be able to feel if he is biting the inside of his mouth, which can lead to sores in the mouth.
 Keep an eye out to make sure this doesn’t happen.”

 Dr. Nanna and her staff work hard to ensure children’s smiles stay healthy, and that includes not just filling cavities, but educating patients on preventive measures that can stave off cavities.
 It is important that children brush and floss daily, using a fluoride toothpaste, and that they maintain regular appointments with a dentist.
 Ensure your child eats a healthy diet rich in vitamins and minerals, and avoid too much sugar.

 Parents can help children develop good oral hygiene habits and avoid cavities by modeling good oral care for them.
 If your children see you making your oral care a priority, they will want to follow suit.

 Be sure you help younger children brush their teeth, especially the hard to reach areas.
 Eighty-eight percent of cavities form in the back chewing surfaces of teeth that can be harder for little hands to properly brush.
-For an extra layer of protection, you can ask your pediatric dentist about the benefits of dental sealants to help prevent against bacteria and decay.
+For an extra layer of protection, you can ask your Pediatric Dentist in Roswell about the benefits of dental sealants to help prevent against bacteria and decay.

 At the first sign of tooth pain or decay, it is important to schedule an appointment with your child’s dentist to prevent a more serious problem from occurring.